epfl-ada/ada-2023-project-adavengers2023/README.md

 During this project we will use the CMU Movie Summary Corpus available at http://www.cs.cmu.edu/~ark/personas/.

-The analysis we will run focus on gender representation in movies.
-To do so we have one main approach which focus on analyzing the difference in vocabulary using to describe women and men in movies summaries.
-Then we will run further analysis on the evolution of the representation of women in movies over time.

 ## Title: Exploring the Evolution of Female Characters in Cinema Across Different Eras with the CMU Movie Summary Corpus.

 ## Abstract